vladimir-d/BoxView/Docs/references.md

 #### Subviews, Items and Managed Constraints

 When **items** variable of subview is set, the BoxView adds views from items to self as subviews.
-All these view are accessible as:
+All these views are accessible as:
 ```swift
 var managedViews: [UIView]
 ```